 It was the hardest hit I’d sustained since Mr. Oyster had suggested I consider Botox, so I kept mum until he reached his stop, and focused on blank spaces between blank spaces until I could disappear in someone else’s movie.
 But Emily Dickinson provided more solidarity than respite.
 Too much solidarity, really.

 As she raged about her inability to connect, her profoundly unquenched passion, I felt the wetness on my cheeks before realizing I was crying.
-Alone together is feel so acute in the shadow of spring’s invitation.
+Alone together feels so acute in the shadow of spring’s invitation.

 Around me sat mostly senior citizens, and I felt glad.
 They comprise the most ardent audiences of fine films, I’ve noticed, and also the most respectful—no smartphone flashes, no loud snacking.
 But I also felt glad because by the time most humans have been on the planet for a while, they possess the gravitas lent by serious heartbreak.
 I did not think I could bear any more glibness that day.

 As Emily cried bitterly about her married pastor, and I cried bitterly about my subway encounter, a white-haired woman appeared and stood uncertainly in the aisle.
 Suddenly, a hand shot out from the dark, and grabbed her arm.
 She gasped and sat down abruptly.
 “I wasn’t sure it was you,” she whispered, and two silhouettes became one.

 I’d thought this story over, even if it’s never truly over so long as he resists our mystical bond.
 So I sat on a West Village stoop and related the afternoon’s events to Lauren on the phone as the sun sat behind me.
 Then Mr. Oyster’s sugar mama–a woman who has caused me more tsuris than my feminist consciousness likes to admit–sauntered by and gave me the evil eye.
 I waggled my eyebrows, and burst out laughing for the second time that day.